all eyes on conjunctivitis

 In cats, the most common cause of conjunctivitis is viral in origin.
 Herpes is an extremely contagious virus that is common in young kittens, especially those who are feral or are raised in crowded shelters.
 Kittens facing other stresses, like poor nutrition and external or internal parasites, are also prone to herpes virus infections.
 Herpes infections cannot be cured, but they can be managed.
 As such, adults who had herpes as youngsters will often deal with recurrent conjunctivitis in one or both eyes.

 Bacterial conjunctivitis caused by chlamydial organisms are also common in young cats.
 Chlamydial infections in cats spread through close contact, such as is common in shelter situations.
 Respiratory infections caused by chlamydial organisms facilitate spread, as sneezing and coughing aerosolizes the infective organisms.

-Your veterinarian will also check for corneal ulcers, which can often accompany conjunctivitis.
+Your veterinarian will also check for corneal ulcers, which can often accompany the condition.
 Corneal ulcers add significantly to the discomfort experienced by patients with conjunctivitis, and because corneal ulcers can develop into a serious problem, frequent rechecks will likely ensue.

 Conjunctivitis is generally treated with topical ophthalmic medications.
-Drops or ointments will vary depending on the underlying cause of conjunctivitis.
+Drops or ointments will vary depending on the underlying cause.
 Sometimes, oral medications will also be prescribed, especially in the case of viral conjunctivitis.